sivareddyit/qubership-envgene/docs/envgene-objects.md

   name: string
   # Mandatory
   # Pointer to the EnvGene Credential object.
-  # Credential with this id must be located in /configuration/credentials/credentials.yml
+  # Credential with this ID must be located in /configuration/credentials/credentials.yml
   credentialsId: string
   # Mandatory
   mavenConfig: